Exoscale / compute

 Custom Templates

-Exoscale provides various compute instance templates to choose from.
-Learn how to create and register a custom compute template to Exoscale.
+Exoscale provides various Compute instance templates to choose from.
+Learn how to create and register a custom compute template on Exoscale.